 Equity research is divided into Buy-side and Sell-side, majorly based on the type of clients they serve.

-The buy-side section of an equity research domain that deals with actually buying the securities.
-They are those firms that invest their own money (or their customer’s money) in buying or selling the securities.
+The buy-side section of an equity research domain deals with actually buying the securities.
+They are those firms that invest their own money (or their customer’s money) in buying or selling securities.
 Examples include asset management firms, hedge funds, pension funds, trusts, financial advisories, etc.